+The stomach is located in the upper part of the abdomen.
 The digestive organs in the abdomen work together to absorb nutrients and move food through the digestion process.
 They include the stomach, gallbladder, liver, pancreas, intestines, and urinary system.

 The digestion process is interdependent and a problem with one organ may disrupt the function of another.
 For example, gallstones can block the bile duct, affecting liver function.
 They may also block the pancreatic duct, causing pancreatitis and severe illness.